 Insurance does not cover these services, if you choose to have me engage in these services, my fee will be as follows:

 5-15 min: $50

 45-60 min: $200

 How is payment collected?

-Do you offer therapy via video teleconference (telehealth)?
+Do you offer therapy via video teleconference (telehealth) and in person therapy?